The Eleanor Roosevelt Papers Project

 The George Washington University’s Eleanor Roosevelt Papers Project (ERPP) publishes online and print archives of Eleanor Roosevelt’s extensive writings.
 The collection includes political pieces, speeches, newspaper columns and transcripts from radio and television.
 In addition to sharing Roosevelt’s writings with the public, ERPP produces lesson plans and case studies to help teachers bring Eleanor Roosevelt into the classroom.

-Eleanor Roosevelt was one of the most significant American women of the twentieth century, and remains one of the most admired.
-As First Lady, journalist, activist, diplomat, Democratic Party leader, and public speaker, ER helped shape not only the United States but also the United Nations and the path we still follow toward the greater protection of human rights.
+Eleanor Roosevelt was one of the most significant American women of the 20th century, and she remains one of the most admired.
+As First Lady, journalist, activist, diplomat, Democratic Party leader and public speaker, she helped shape not only the United States but also the United Nations and the path we still follow toward the greater protection of human rights.

 Do you have an Eleanor Roosevelt document of your own to share?
 Email us at er[email protected].

 The ERPP is working constantly to include new materials that we believe provide insight both into Eleanor Roosevelt's life and beliefs and into the time in which she lived.

 The online editions document Roosevelt's prolific career as a journalist and public speaker.
 My Day and If You Ask Me are comprehensively reproduced on our website, and the ERPP is currently completing a project to publish transcripts from her prolific radio and television career.